Chris: You've seen him too? ...

-A character who, for one reason or another, is living in another character's wardrobe/closet.
-For some reason the "tenant" is usually female.
-Happens a lot in anime, apparently because in Japan some people do indeed spend time in their closets during certain types of weather.
+A character who, for one reason or another, is living in another character's wardrobe/closet or another tiny space that's likely not legal to rent as a room.
+Due to the small size of the room, the "tenant" is usually a child or teen.
+Happens a lot in anime, because in Japan some people do spend time in their closets during certain types of weather.
 That's half the reason why even smaller houses have big closets.
-Of course, apartments and capsules in Japan don't have closets at all.
+Of course, apartments and capsule hotels in Japan don't have closets at all.

 - While Rukia of Bleach is in the mortal world, she stays hidden inside Ichigo's closet, to his chagrin.
 She eventually gets an upgrade by sharing his sisters' bedroom.
 She prefers the closet.